uknohuu/ShowNum/README.md

 # ShowNum
-# Input two integers and it will output a row and column depending on what integers were inputted.
+# Input two integers and it will output rows and columns depending on what integers were inputted.